Skip to content

 Can diverge or converge flows.

-In case of diverging it splits flow into multiple parallel flows.
-There are no parameters for this gateway type.
+In case of diverging, it splits the flow into multiple parallel flows.
+There are no parameters (no conditions) for this gateway type.

-In case of converging it waits until all incoming flows come and then continues to the next outgoing element.
+In case of converging, it waits until all incoming flows come and only then continues to the next outgoing element.

 parallel gateway